FilipBac/simple-nodejs-postgresql/README.md

 #### Folder Database

+Easiest way to get a seeded database is with:

+`npm run prepare-db`

 In the database folder you already have two models and the migration files for creating two `Posts` and `Users` tables with a relationship. to create these tables, make with Sequelize:

 `sequelize db:migrate`